dsambrano/good_coding_practices/_posts/series/cli/2022-10-04-getting-started.md

 In order to change them, you should be able to create a default profile for most terminal emulators and change the color scheme, opacity, font, background image, etc.

-## Know your OS

-Knowing what OS you are on is super important as the commands change across them.
-Luckily Linux and MacOS share most of the commands because they use the same shell (you have probably heard of `bash` before).
-This is especially useful to know, because all servers and super computers/computing clusters all run Linux, so having familiarity with this shell via using MacOS is very valuable.

-In contrast, Windows uses CMD or Powershell which has a differnt syntax and command list.
-Luckily though, there are two options to get access to `bash` using Windows.
-The first it a project called called [gitbash][], which is designed to give you access to the unix commands and meant to help with git specifically.
-The other option is [Windows Subsystem for Linux (WSL)][wsl], which is built by microsoft to allow you to directly use linux from withing your Windows machine.
-I highly reccomand that you use one of these be able to follow along.
-If this is your first time trying this out, I recommend [gitbash][], but if you plan on doing a lot of coding in `bash` or you just want to see what all the linux fuss is about, go for [Windows Subsystem for Linux (WSL)][wsl].
-Most of the time if you get some CLI (command line interface) code it will assume bash, so its just a good skill to have.

-Speaking of `bash` it stands for Bourne Again SHell.
-However, recently (since around 2019 or so) both MacOS and many Linux distros switched the default shell to `zsh` (or The Z shell).
-This is, for the most part, entirely compatible with `bash` except that it adds some nice quality of life improvements that are beyond the scope of this series, but feel free to explore on your own ([differences bewteen `bash` and `zsh`][shelldiff]).
-I will say that for Mac users specifically, I would reccomend you check out [iTerm2][] as an alternative to the standard terminal and [oh my zsh][ohmyzsh] to add some amazing color theming for some general improvements.
-But of course this is not necessary. *Mac users, I will be uploading an install script to match my own setup.
-And a link to it will be updated here.*

 ## Further Exploration